SgtSwagrid/github-rules/README.md

 ## 👁️ See also

-- [GitHub Graph](https://github.com/SgtSwagrid/github-graph) is a tool to duplicate files across multiple GitHub repositories.
+- See [GitHub Graph](https://github.com/SgtSwagrid/github-graph) for a similar a tool to duplicate files across multiple GitHub repositories.
-- This project is configured by [Git Config](https://github.com/SgtSwagrid/git-config).
+- This project is configured by [Git Config](https://github.com/SgtSwagrid/git-config), using the above.